RachaelMahon/sentencing_capstone/capstone_report.md

 To do this, I will evaluate the performance and predictive power of a model that has been trained and tested on data made available by the British Ministry for Justice in November 2011.
 The Ministry released 1.2 million records of criminal sentencing data for the majority of courts in England and Wales.
 The dataset is anonymised but does contain the age ranges, sex and ethnicities of the subjects.
 It also contains the sentencing court, the type of offence and the police force who dealt with the matter.
 The dataset also includes, which is why I am chiefly interested, the ultimate sentence handed down to the defendant.

 To achieve this stated aim, I will construct a working model which has the capability of predicting the sentence.
 I will separate the data into features and a target variable.
 I will need to convert the features and target variable into continuous values prior to training the model.
+I have decided to use a multi dimensional decision tree regressor to do this.
+I will use a single decision tree regressor and linear regressor as my benchmark models.

 The intention of this project is not to create a method of suggested durations of sentence.
 Some companies have created software for the purposes of recommending sentences to judges based on algorithms which, in my opinion, violate the right to due process as defendants and their advocates are unable to scrutinise or challenge the algorithm due to it's protection by intellectual property law.
 Furthermore, they are based on historically sentence and are so destined to repeat the biases already ingrained in the criminal justice system.